provenance-io/provenance/x/exchange/spec/03_messages.md

 ## User Endpoints

-There are several endpoints available for anyone, but some markets might have restrictions on their use.
+There are several endpoints available for all users, but some markets might have restrictions on their use.

 ### CreateAsk

-An ask order indicates the desire to sell some assets at a minimum price.
+An ask order indicates the desire to sell some `assets` at a minimum `price`.
 They are created using the `CreateAsk` endpoint.

 Markets can define a set of attributes that an account must have in order to create ask orders in them.
-So, this endpoint might not be available, depending on the market the order is being created in.
+So, this endpoint might not be available, depending on the `seller` and the `market_id`.
+Markets can also disable order creation altogether, making this endpoint unavailable for that `market_id`.

 It is expected to fail if:
 * The `market_id` does not exist.